paul-thebaud/foscia/website/docs/advanced/models-configuration.md

 ### Comparator and cloner

-You may have noticed that FuncClient provide some model history features.
+You may have noticed that Foscia provide some model history features.
 Those allow you to know which parts of a model instance changed since its retrieval from the data source or interact with those changes, through [some utilities functions](/docs/api/models-utilities): `changed`, `reset`, and `syncOriginal`.

-Currently, FuncClient won't clone any value when syncing the instance values (on save, etc.) and will do a strict equal comparison to known if the value changed.
+Currently, Foscia won't clone any value when syncing the instance values (on save, etc.) and will do a strict equal comparison to known if the value changed.

 The following model configuration is equivalent to the default behavior of
-FuncClient:
+Foscia:

 ```javascript title="post.js"
 class Post extends makeModel(